 Here are some additional things to keep in mind when dosing CBD extract:

-- CBD does not get you “high”, like THC, even in large doses.
+- CBD does not get you “high” like THC, even in large doses.
 There is no euphoric rush or decrease in ability to perform tasks.
 Furthermore, 3Chi extracts have the THC removed.
 So while a full spectrum hemp extract from another company could get you high, depending on the dose, 3Chi’s broad spectrum extracts do not contain the compounds (THC, THCv, THCa) that make getting high possible.

 - CBD is not addictive

-- The body does not develop a tolerance to CBD.
+- The body does not seem to develop a tolerance to CBD.
 This means you will not have to increase your dosage over time to maintain results.
 In fact, anecdotal evidence suggests that you may be able to decrease the frequency of CBD you take over time to maintain results, once the desired results have been achieved.

 - Preclinical studies have shown that CBD extracts with multiple cannabinoids are efficacious at much lower doses and have a much wider therapeutic window than pure, pharmaceutical-grade CBD (also know as “CBD isolate” which 3Chi does NOT use).
 So if you used CBD isolate prior to using 3Chi, you may be able to use less extract to achieve the same or better results.

 - Anecdotal evidence suggests that CBD may not always have an immediate effect and may require a “loading” period of 1-14 days depending on the person and reason for using CBD.
 So if you don’t see immediate effects from your lower dosage, you may want to continue taking regularly for up to 2 weeks before switching to a higher dosage.
 Mental conditions may require even longer to see effects.

 - An effective dose depends on each person and their individual needs.
 Someone weighing twice as much as another person does not automatically need 2x more extract to achieve the desired result.